ming-li-314/Multi-Controlled-U-Gate/README.md

 It is also been explicitly proved in the textbook that the unitary matrix $U$ can also be expressed as $U =  e^{i\alpha} AXBXC$ with $A = R_z(\beta) R_y(\gamma/2)$, $B=R_y(-\gamma/2)R_z(-(\delta+\beta)/2)$, $C=R_z((\delta-\beta)/2)$.
 Here $X$ is the Pauli $X$ matrix.

+### Implementation in the Jupyter notebook

-**In the Jupyter notebook, I implement the Toffoli gate, the single controlled U gate and then the multi-controlled U gate.**
+In the Jupyter notebook, I implement the Toffoli gate, the single controlled U gate and then the multi-controlled U gate.

 In fact, in Qiskit, for arbitrary given $2\times 2$ unitary matrix $U$, one can construct multi-controlled U gate using the gate method _".control(n)"_.
 The codes are tested against this built-in method for arbitrary unitary matrix $U$ and some representative input qubits.